jarun/nnn/README.md

     export NNN_COPIER="/path/to/copier.sh"

 Start `nnn` and use <kbd>^K</kbd> to copy the absolute path (from `/`) of the file under the cursor to clipboard.

+#### change dir color

+The default color for directories is blue.
+Option `-c` accepts color codes from 0 to 7 to use a different color:

+0-black, 1-red, 2-green, 3-yellow, 4-blue, 5-magenta, 6-cyan, 7-white

+Any other value disables colored directories.

 #### file copy, move, delete